meiriko/ng2-pop-over/README.md

   * Programatically, using the components `show/hide` functions.
   * By setting the components `show-on/hide-on` properties.
   * By using the auxiliary `pop-over-trigger` directive.

+  By default the pop over is closed when the user clicks anywhere outside the pop over.
+  To change this behavior, you can set `[keep-on-click-outside]="true"`.

   ### Programatically showing/hiding a pop over
   Create your pop over and assign it to a variable (using the `#varName` syntax):